3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 </details>

 >[!CAUTION]
->THIS SYSTEM REQUIRES ACCUARTE SETUP & TUNING, IT WILL NOT WORK CORRECTLY OR RELIABLY IF YOU DO NOT TUNE IT WELL!
+>THIS SYSTEM REQUIRES ACCURATE SETUP & TUNING, IT WILL NOT WORK CORRECTLY OR RELIABLY IF YOU DO NOT TUNE IT WELL!
 PLEASE SPEND TIME DOING SO IF YOU USE IT!

 ****************************************************************************************************************************